allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Scheduler Production Request - Functions

 The following describes features and functionality in Production Requests.
-Features and functionality common to al types of events are covered in Scheduler Functions - Common and Scheduler Functions -
+Features and functionality common to all types of events are covered in Scheduler Functions - Common and Scheduler Functions -

 Event.